 This is a lightweight powder mineral sunscreen using titanium dioxide and zinc oxide that sits on top the skin to reflect/deflect the sun’s rays to offer UVA and UVB protection.
 These are called physical sunscreens or physical blockers.
 Mica is a fine powder used for coloring in cosmetics.
 Dimethicone/vinyl dimethicone crosspolymer, methicone and dimethicone are silicones.
 Methicone creates a barrier that prevents sweat and oil from shining through.
 Dimethicone forms a hydrating barrier on the skin.
 I’m only assuming these work similarly in powder form as with this sunscreen.
 Calcium silicate is used as an absorbent or a bulking ingredient and is opacifying.
 Triethoxycaprylylsilane can work as a binder and emulsifier and has silicone components that allow pigments to disperse well.
 Sodium sulfate is an inorganic salt.
 It’s used to increase the thickness of the water portion of a product, so not too sure how this translates to a powder product.
 Laureth-4 is used as a cleansing agent and/or enhances texture.
 Diatomaceous earth is fossilized remains of tiny water organisms called diatoms.
 Their skeletons are made of silica that collect in the sediment of rivers and lakes.
 Zinc sulfate helps inhibit growth of bacteria.
 Chromium oxide greens and iron oxides are used as pigments.

-I’ve been using this sunscreen for years now and at my last purchase had asked for a refill, only to be told that the company discontinued the refills as customers found that over time the brush would become clogged with product and the minerals wouldn’t dispense easily.
+I’ve been using this sunscreen for a few years now and at my last purchase had asked for a refill, only to be told that the company discontinued the refills as customers found that over time the brush would become clogged with product and the minerals wouldn’t dispense easily.
 That was my complaint as well.
 Despite cleaning the brush as instructed (spraying cleaner on a paper towel and swiping the outside of the brush on it) it seemed inevitable that product would get stuck in the brush and the inner brush bristles would become tangled in each other with the bristles feeling scratchy on the skin.
 I’ve used about half my current jar and the brush is already becoming clogged as there is product that is not removed from the middle of the brush.
 The brush itself is soft on the skin (when new) and doesn’t lose any fibers.
 I’ve always been reluctant to wash this brush like I might a makeup brush, as I am worried that water will seep up the brush and get the product wet.